EzehCL/Copywriting-Portfolio/README.md

 ### Project 4: Landing Page
 -Description: Persuasive content that turns traffic into action.

--Goal:  is to capture attention, clearly communicate value, and drive visitors to take a specific action—whether that’s signing up, purchasing, or downloading.
+-Goal:  To capture attention, clearly communicate value, and drive visitors to take a specific action—whether that’s signing up, purchasing, or downloading.
 - Product: SmartHome Hub

 Headline: Control Your Entire Home from One Place